gaetschwartz/swift_travel/docs/ADDING-NEW-API.md

 For more help on the `freezed` package, see [the package documentation](https://pub.dev/packages/freezed).

 Finally, make sure to specify in your Pull-Request the link or quick instructions on how to obtain a key for this api key.
+I will then add the key to the server's config file and the api will be able to use it.

 ## Complete example
 For a complete example, see the implementation of the `search.ch` api in [`lib/apis/navigation/switzerland/`](../lib/apis/navigation/switzerland/).